SharePoint/PnP-Guidance/articles/app-model-recipe-site-provisioning.md

 **Getting Started**

-The following articles describe the override site link pattern and provide code samples to get you started.
+The following articles describe the override create site link pattern and provide code samples to get you started.

 - [Self-Service Site Provisioning using Apps for SharePoint 2013 (MSDN Blog)](http://blogs.msdn.com/b/richard_dizeregas_blog/archive/2013/04/04/self-service-site-provisioning-using-apps-for-sharepoint-2013.aspx)
 	+ End to end article about this pattern with accompanying video.